 Financial Powers of the President of India

-When either or both the Houses of the Parliament are not in session, and the President is satisfied that the conditions exist which makes it necessary for him to take immediate action, the President has the authority to issue an ordinance.
-And, the ordinance issued by him has the same force as an Act of Parliament.
+When either or both the Houses of Parliament are not in session, and the President is satisfied that the conditions exist that make it necessary for him to take immediate action, the President has the authority to issue an ordinance.
+And the ordinance issued by him has the same force as an Act of Parliament.

 He also has the power to withdraw such an ordinance at any time.
-However, such ordinances need to be laid before both the Houses of the Parliament.
-And, the Parliament is bound to approve the ordinance within six weeks from the date of resumption of the session of the Parliament.
+However, such ordinances need to be laid before both the Houses of Parliament.
+And the Parliament is bound to approve the ordinance within six weeks from the date of resumption of the session of the Parliament.